imnxdyne/aws/README.md

   - **``# python3 aws_cleanup.py --del``**
     Deletes all AWS components except for items with the "keep" tag AND Default VPCs.
 The script will first show an inventory of which AWS items will be terminated/deleted, followed by a confirmation prompt.
   - **``# python3 aws_cleanup.py --del --vpc_rebuild``**
     Deletes all AWS components except for items with the "keep" tag AND deletes/recreates all Default VPCs.
-The recreated Default VPCs will be in much the same state as new AWS configurations.
-The script will first show an inventory of which AWS items will be terminated/deleted, followed by a confirmation prompt.
+The recreated Default VPCs will be the same configuration as new AWS setup.
+The script will first list an inventory of which AWS items will be terminated/deleted, followed by a confirmation prompt.